mianyay/CareerScope/README.md

 - tbc

 ## How to run (Window)
-1. Download the file
+1. Download the files
-2. Open Terminal
+2. Open Terminal (*Steps from now on would just be copy and paste in terminal*)
-3. irm bun.sh/install.ps1 | iex *Steps from now on would just be copy and paste in terminal*
+3. irm bun.sh/install.ps1 | iex
 4. winget install CoreyButler.NVMforWindows
 5. winget upgrade CoreyButler.NVMforWindows
 6. nvm install 22